kaby76/AntlrVSIX/README.md

 ## Planned for v8.0:

+* Generalized fold/unfold/pack grammar rule refactorings.
 * Add in Piggy for grammar rewriting and checking.
 The addition of Piggy will allow for rules to transform the grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).

-## Planned for v7.0:
+## Planned for v7.0 (2-May-2020):

-* Generalized fold/unfold/pack grammar rule refactorings.
 * Elimination of left recursion.
 * Expand tagging of all parts of grammar file.
 Client can colorize it or not, but it will have all